na-na-hi/renget/archive/trashcollects.md

 	If you encounter problems while using the convnext model, try unchecking "Sort alphabetically" in the extension Older Deepdanbooru Model: https://pixeldrain.com/u/XTcj5GHz
 ![Older Deepdanbooru model](https://files.catbox.moe/wenphe.png)

-### e621 artist wildcard
-Most modern models were trained on the majority if not all of E621.
-You can grab a .csv containing all e621 tags from https://e621.net/db_export/ and filter for Category 1.
-Here is an artist listing of the entirety of e621, sorted by number of posts (dated mid Oct.
-2023): https://files.catbox.moe/mjs8jh.txt

-All artists from fluffyrock.csv sorted by number of posts: https://files.catbox.moe/vtch6n.txt

 ### Upscaler Model Database
 Recommendations are Lollypop and Remacri.
 Put in models/ESRGAN